humanmade/altis-documentation/user-docs/content-and-content-blocks/content-creation.md

 #### Publish

-Publish immediately or schedule a date and time.
+Publish immediately or **schedule** a date and time.
 Scheduling is useful for press releases, embargoed stories, publishing outside office hours, while on holiday, or in a different time zone.

 #### Stick to the top of the blog

-Tick the box next to Make this post sticky.
-This makes your post always appear first in the order of published blogs:
+Tick the box next to **Make this post sticky**.
+This makes your post **always appear first** in the order of published blogs:
 ![](../assets/content-creation-image40.png)

 #### Pending review